Boot Scootin' Boogie

 "Boot Scootin' Boogie" is a song first recorded by the band Asleep at the Wheel for their 1990 album, Keepin' Me Up Nights.
 American country music duo Brooks & Dunn recorded a cover version, which was included as the eighth track on their 1991 debut album, Brand New Man.
 It originally served as the B-side to their second single, "My Next Broken Heart".
 It became the duo's fourth single release and fourth consecutive number-one single on the U.S. Billboard Hot Country Singles chart.
 A dance remix of the song features as the eleventh and final track on their 1993 album Hard Workin' Man.

 In 2019, Brooks & Dunn re-recorded "Boot Scootin' Boogie" with American country music group Midland for their album Reboot.

 In 2024, they re-recorded the song for a second time.
-This version features the rock band Halestorm, to be released on their album Reboot II.
+This version features the rock band Halestorm, and was released on their album Reboot II.